-There is evidence of significant news effects of Australian CPI announcements on the 3month rate changes.
+There is evidence of significant news effects of Australian CPI announcements on the 3-month rate changes.
 Unexpectedly large CPI increases raised both interest rates on the days of announcement.
 Interestingly, the conditional mean of the short-term rate, which was directly affected by monetary policy announcements, was not significantly changed by any economic activity surprise variable.
-Thus it would appear that market participants believed on average that the Reserve Bank of Australia was targeting CPI inflation.
+This is consistent with (but does not prove) the hypothesis that market participants believed on average that the Reserve Bank of Australia was targeting CPI inflation.

-The conditional variance of the short-term rate was significantly raised in response to Australian CPI, current account deficit (CAD), and unemployment news.
+The conditional variance of the short-term rate was significantly raised in response to Australian CPI, CAD, and unemployment news.
 For the last two variables, we argue that the surprise component in their announcements added to volatility by expanding the heterogeneity of beliefs, even though the average belief and hence the interest rate level remained unchanged.
 With the unexpected CPI inflation raising both the conditional mean and variance of the short-rate, we might infer that the market was sure on average that the Reserve Bank would respond, but were unsure about the intensity or commitment of the response.

 The 10-year rate changes show significant positive news effects for Australian CPI, CAD, and GDP announcements.
-The higher response to unexpected CPI inflation suggests the operation of an inflation expectations component that raised the nominal yield.
+The higher response to unexpected CPI inflation suggests the operation of an inflation expectation component that raised the nominal yield.
 An unexpectedly higher CAD would lead to portfolio readjustment by generating a net excess supply of domestic debt, thus raising its yield.
-An unexpectedly high GDP growth rate would have presaged future inflationary pressures that needed to be acknowledged in higher longterm interest rates.
+An unexpectedly high GDP growth rate would have presaged future inflationary pressures that needed to be acknowledged in higher long-term interest rates.

 Significant news effects are also detected in the conditional variance of the 10-year rate.
-Unexpected Australian CPI, CAD and unemployment rate announcements raised the conditional variance on the days of announcement.
-On the other hand, news on retail sales growth rate lowered it, which implies the release of this information may have reduced uncertainty, or discouraged ill-informed traders, leading to a lower volume of trade and volatility for the day.
+Unexpected Australian CPI, CAD and UE announcements raised the conditional variance on the days of announcement.
+On the other hand, news on RET rate lowered it, which implies that release of this information may have reduced uncertainty, or discouraged ill-informed traders, leading to a lower volume of trade and volatility for the day.
 Thus retail sale growth announcements calmed the market, perhaps because they gave some early indication of future economic activity, stifling a developing heterogeneity of beliefs.

 Comparing the Australian news effects on short- and long-term interest rates, it is noticeable that all of the news coefficients, except for the unemployment in the conditional variance, are larger in magnitudes for the long-term rate.
 This is particularly true of the CPI news.
-This may be because the problems associated with inflation are long-term in nature, and so unexpected inflation announcement represented surprises in long-term fundamentals requiring a larger change in longer term interest rates.
-This is a comparable result to that obtained by Fleming and Ramolona (1999) who report that the US price announcements (both CPI and PPI) have a bigger impact on the longer end of the term structure.
+This may be because the problems associated with inflation are long-term in nature, and so unexpected inflation announcement represented surprises in long-term fundamentals requiring a larger change in long-term interest rates.
+This is a comparable result to that obtained by Fleming and Remolona (1999) who reported that the US price announcements (both CPI and PPI) have a bigger impact on the longer end of the term structure.